 Morrill Hall 108

-Director and Professor, K. Christen (Pullman); Assistant Professors, A. Bacerra, M. Brown (Tri Cities); Assistant Professors (CT), K. Carlson Becker, A. Dame-Griff, P. DeVries, R. Gregory, P. Mudd (Tri-Cities), A. Plemons, J. Riddle, J. Sanders; Instructors, J. Earle, L Roper.
+Director and Professor, K. Christen (Pullman); Associate Professors (CT), A. Plemons (Tri-Cities); Assistant Professors, A. Bacerra, M. Brown (Tri Cities), J. Clapper; Assistant Professors (CT), A. Brave, P. DeVries, R. Gregory, P. Mudd (Tri-Cities), E. Ortiz, J. Riddle, J. Sanders; Instructors, J. Earle, L Roper.

 Student Learning Outcomes